bewlay/more-naval-ai/mnai_changelog.md

 ## v2.9-beta2u

 ### UI
-* (Most) advisors are now able to adapt to a screen height of 720
+* (Most) advisors are now able to adapt to a screen height of 720 (report by Tielby@civfanatics)
 * Flag tooltip now shows whether the game is played with an assert/debug build
 * Player defeat popups can now be disabled via BUG options
-* Show promotion min level in help
+* Show promotion min level in help (report by MagisterCultuum@civfanatics)
 * Some small text fixes
 * Religion advisor can be made full-screen again